metractive/youtube-searcher-node/README.md

 node index.js
 ```

-It will ask you what you would like to search on YouTube and result the last 5 results.
+It will ask what you would like to search on YouTube and result the last 5 results.